TheROcraft/hassio-addons/README.md

 3. Click the **Add-on Store** button in the bottom right corner.
 4. Click the **three dots (⋮)** in the top right corner and select **Repositories**.
 5. **Paste the URL** and click **Add**.
 6. Close the popup.
-You will now see the new category **"My Home Assistant Add-ons"** in the store.
+You will now see the new category **"Hass-io Addons by TheROcraft"** in the store.

 ---